HIH: Towards More Accurate Face Alignment via Heatmap in Heatmap: Methodology

+Following previous practice\cite{HRNET}, here we take MSE loss to constrain the integer heatmap regression, $h$ and $w$ are the corresponding height and width. $\alpha$ is the super-parameter for loss balance, $H^I$ represents the ground-truth integer heatmap, and $\hat{H}^I$ corresponds to its prediction.

-\subsubsection{Architecture design}
+\subsection{Architecture design}

 As shown in Fig.\ref{fig:method}, the whole network consists of three components: the backbone, integer part and offset part.
-Following previous works\cite{wang2019adaptive,LABWFLW,deng2019joint}, our backbone is based on the stacked HG architecture\cite{newell2016stacked}.
-For each HG, the output heatmap (integer heatmap) is supervised with ground truth.
-And the offset part uses the fusion of the backbone and integer heatmap as input, we propose two implementation designs of structure (CNN and Transformer) to verify the effectiveness of HIH.
-For simplicity, we use the symbols $\text{HIH}_C$ and $\text{HIH}_T$ to represent the CNN-based and Transformer-based networks.
+Following previous works\cite{wang2019adaptive,LABWFLW,deng2019joint}, our backbone is based on the stacked Hourglass (HG) architecture\cite{newell2016stacked}.
+For the last HG, the output heatmap (integer heatmap) is supervised with ground truth.
+And the offset part uses the fusion of the backbone and integer heatmap as input, We utilize three different weight implementations to verify the effectiveness of HIH.
+For simplicity, we use the symbols $\text{HIH}_T$, $\text{HIH}_S$ and $\text{HIH}_B$ to represent the tiny, small, and base networks with 1, 2, and 4 stacked HGs respectively.

-\textbf{CNN-based structure.} CNN has powerful spatial information extraction capabilities.
-To keep the same computation as before solutions, we use directly the above fusion input in the remaining part.
-The first layer is a convolution with batch normalization and ReLu activation, which stride equals 1.
-The maxpool layer is able to reduce computation by downsampling feature maps, which is behind the first convolution layer.
-The subsequent operation is a list of convolution blocks to learn spatial information, which uses the basicblock of resnet\cite{he2016deep}.
-In the above basicblock, we set the stride into 2 in the first convolution, and to increase the receptive field quickly, we modify the kernel size of the second convolution to 3.
-The final regression head is composed of one convolution similar to the first layer and another single convolution, which is as same as Eq.\ref{eq:head}.
+To keep the similar computation as before solutions, we use the above fusion input directly in the remaining part.
+The first layer is a convolution whose stride equals 1, followed by a batch normalization layer and ReLU activation.
+Then the max-pooling layer reduces computation complexity by down-sampling feature maps.
+The subsequent operation is a list of convolution blocks to learn spatial information, which uses the basic block of resnet\cite{he2016deep}.
+In the above basic block, we set the stride to 2 in the first convolution, and to increase the receptive field quickly, we modify the kernel size of the second convolution to 3.
+Inspired by HRNet, the final regression head comprises one convolution similar to the first layer and another single convolution.

-\textbf{Transformer-based structure.} Transformers\cite{vaswani2017attention,devlin2018bert} have proven its dominated power in various natural language processing tasks.
-Inspired by the success of Transformers in the NLP field, there have been interesting attempts on extending the success of the Transformers to the computer vision field.
-DETR \cite{carion2020end} use a transformer architecture for end-to-end object detection.
-The subsequent Deformable DETR \cite{zhu2020deformable} modified the decoder structure to improve computational efficient.
-Most recently, ViT \cite{dosovitskiy2020image} treated the input images as 16x16 words and obtained excellent results on image classification.